California's closely watched House primaries offer preview of battle to control Congress

 “Voters are ready to send a clear message to radical, far-left Democrats this November that they’ve had enough, and it’s time to put California and our nation on a pathway to success once again,” she said.

-Results likely won’t be known Tuesday in some races.
+The outcome of some races won’t be known for days or even weeks.
 That’s because most people vote by mail with ballots that, as long as they are postmarked by Election Day, can arrive up to a week later and still be counted.

 That has made counting ballots in California a weekslong drama that, for close contests, can transform Election Day into an election month.